scrtlabs/secret.js/README.md

 # Usage Examples

-Note: Public gRPC-web endpoints can be found in https://github.com/scrtlabs/api-registry for both mainnet and testnet.
+Note: Public LCD endpoints can be found in https://github.com/scrtlabs/api-registry for both mainnet and testnet.

 For a lot more usage examples [refer to the tests](./test/test.ts).